valash/project-two/README.md

 Have complete CRUD functionality implemented with RESTful routes.

 ### SILVER
-Have 3 non-user models
+have authentication

 ### GOLD
-Have 4 non-user models
+Have 3 non-user models / make it look prettier

 ## ACKNOWLEDGMENTS
 Thanks to Annabelle for letting me stalk her readme to use as a template!